mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 ## Which Approach Is Best

 There's no one-size-fits-all solution to data modeling in Rust.
 The choice depends on your specific requirements around type safety, flexibility, maintenance burden, and API design.
 Consider your domain's stability, the frequency of changes, and the complexity you're willing to accept in your codebase.

-That said, typically approach 2 and 3 (Common types) should be avoided.
-Programmers are not omnipotent, thus they usually cannot predict how the api will change in the future.
-Implementations using these two approaches tends to become the most wonky as more types are introduced and fields overlap some types but not all.
-If these approaches seem like a good solution to a problem, consider approach 4 instead.
-As this follows the same core abstraction concept, except is much more flexible to change.